FaberSanZ/Xultaik/README.md

 <br>

 **Realistic Physics with JoltPhysics**:
 Integrated to deliver dynamic and precise real-time physics simulations, JoltPhysics ensures realistic interactions between objects in the game, from collisions to complex behaviors.
-This physics engine is highly optimized to work efficiently alongside Vulkan.
+This physics engine is highly optimized to work efficiently alongside Direct3D 12.

 - [ ]  **Advanced Collision Simulation**: JoltPhysics offers precise and fast collision detection, ensuring that physical interactions in the game are realistic and error-free.
 This includes the ability to handle complex collisions between multiple dynamic and static objects.
 - [ ]  **Rigid and Soft Body Dynamics**: Supports both rigid and soft bodies, allowing simulation of a wide range of materials and physical behaviors.
 This includes simulation of objects such as rocks, liquids, fabrics, and more.